"Nov. 29, 2012 -- It's possible to end the worldwide AIDS epidemic, and a new U.S. plan could make this possibility a reality.

 Patients with Rash

-Discontinue VIRAMUNE if a patient experiences severe rash or any rash accompanied by constitutional findings [see BOXED WARNING, WARNINGS AND PRECAUTIONS, and Patient Counseling Information].
-Do not increase VIRAMUNE dose if a patient experiences mild to moderate rash without constitutional symptoms during the 14-day lead-in period of 200 mg/day (150 mg/m²/day in pediatric patients) until the rash has resolved [see WARNINGS AND PRECAUTIONS and PATIENT INFORMATION].
+Discontinue VIRAMUNE if a patient experiences severe rash or any rash accompanied by constitutional findings [see BOXED WARNING and WARNINGS AND PRECAUTIONS].
+Do not increase VIRAMUNE dose if a patient experiences mild to moderate rash without constitutional symptoms during the 14-day lead-in period of 200 mg/day (150 mg/m²/day in pediatric patients) until the rash has resolved [see WARNINGS AND PRECAUTIONS].
 The total duration of the once daily lead-in dosing period should not exceed 28 days at which point an alternative regimen should be sought.

 Patients with Hepatic Events